rahulrk03/todoApp/README.md

 To Do app developed using React JS and Firebase.
-The app is hosted on url https://todo-app-cp-815ac.web.app/
+The app is hosted on https://todo-app-cp-815ac.web.app/

 # Getting Started with Create React App